Babywearing Voices: Mile High Babywearing

 Mile High Babywearing has roots in the once-vibrant Babywearing International (BWI) organization, which had a strong presence throughout the Denver metro area and beyond.
 From regular meetups to expanding as far as the Eastern Plains, the BWI group was a central resource for parents seeking babywearing support.
 However, when BWI disbanded, it left a void in the community.
 Yet, in true pioneering spirit, several dedicated volunteers, including CBWS Foundations graduate Sarah Hieb (learn more about her here) and Angela Kaufman, took it upon themselves to establish Mile High Babywearing as an independent non-profit, ensuring that the support and camaraderie parents relied on would not be lost.

-"We were determined not to let that sense of community disappear,"
+"We were determined not to let that sense of community disappear," Sarah Hieb said.

 "Families had come to depend on us, and we knew we had to find a way to keep that going."

-Cara Jones, another longtime volunteer, highlighted how the transition required immense coordination.
+Cara Jones, another longtime volunteer, highlighted how the transition required immense coordination:

 "When BWI dissolved, it felt like we were losing a lifeline.
 But stepping up to re-create that structure independently was empowering.
 It showed us just how much we could achieve together."